gchauhan42/gchauhan42.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D candidate in Computer Science and Engineering at the Washington University in St. Louis.
-Currently, I am a visiting scholar at the University of Illinois at Urbana-Champaign in the [Computational Imaging Science Laboratory](https://anastasio.bioengineering.illinois.edu/) supervised by [Prof. Mark A. Anastasio](https://bioengineering.illinois.edu/people/maa).
-My research focuses on investigating deep learning (DL) methods for image reconstruction guided by theoretical principles of image formation, with applications in medical imaging.
-Before joining my Ph.D program, I completed my B.E. degree in Electronics and Telecommunication Engineering from Jadavpur University in 2016.
+I am a postdoctoral associate at Center for Neutrino Physics at Virginia Tech.
+My research focuses on investigating beyond the standard model physics (BSM) neutrino physics especially using astrophysical probes like hot and dense environment of neutron stars.
+I completed my Ph.D. in Physics from Washington University in St. Louis in December 2021 under the supervision of [Prof. Bhupal Dev](https://sites.wustl.edu/bdev/).
+Before joining my Ph.D program, I completed my B.E. degree in Electronics and Communication Engineering from University of Delhi in 2016.

 News
 ======